jondejong/score-index/README.md

 # score-index

-Open source college basket rankings based only on scores
+Open source college basketball rankings based only on scores

 Totally just starting this.
 Nothing to see here yet.